svc333/overview/glossary/glossary.md

 ### role
 {: #x2065412}

-A set of permissions or access rights.
+- A set of permissions or access rights.
+- An attribute that provides a context-sensitive meaning of a mention.
+For example, in the phrase "I went to {{site.data.keyword.IBM_notm}} today", {{site.data.keyword.IBM_notm}} is the mention, Organization is the entity type, and Facility is the role of the entity type.

 ### route
 {: #x2037338}

 The URL used to direct requests to an application.
 A route is made up of an optional host (or subdomain) and a domain that are specified when an application is pushed.
 For example, in the route myapp.example.com, myapp is the host and example.com is the domain.
 A route can be associated with one or more applications.
-Unless a custom domain is specified, IBM Cloud uses a default shared domain in the route to your application.
+Unless a custom domain is specified, {{site.data.keyword.cloud_notm}} uses a default shared domain in the route to your application.
 See also [custom domain](/docs/overview?topic=overview-glossary#x5728384), [domain](/docs/overview?topic=overview-glossary#x2021210), [endpoint](/docs/overview?topic=overview-glossary#x2026820), [host](/docs/overview?topic=overview-glossary#x2002243), [subdomain](/docs/overview?topic=overview-glossary#x2040080), [Uniform Resource Locator](/docs/overview?topic=overview-glossary#x2042491).

 ### rule
 {: #x2037526}

 - A criteria that associates one trigger with one action, with every firing of the trigger causing the corresponding action to be invoked with the trigger event as input.
 - A set of conditional statements that enable computer systems to identify relationships and run automated responses accordingly.

+### rule set
+{: #x2065665}

+A set of rules that define patterns for annotating text.
+If a pattern applies, then the actions of the rule are performed on the matched annotations.
+A rule typically specifies the condition that must match, an optional quantifier, a list of additional constraints that the matched text must fulfill, and the actions to be taken when a match occurs, such as creating a new annotation or modifying an existing annotation.

 ### runtime
 {: #x2391929}